Fear Vs Faith-Based Business

-For me when I started my coaching business, as soon as I got those clients that were successful initially, I started wondering where can I find more of those people, and how can I share those wonderful results, and how can I help those people to continue to succeed?
+For me when I started my coaching business, as soon as I got those clients that were successful initially, I started wondering where can I find more of those people, how can I share those wonderful results, and how can I help those people to continue to succeed.

 And pretty soon, most of my language was very different.

 Instead of asking why can’t I?
 I started asking how can I.